 He was a development project coordinator for Connections for the Homeless and director of resource development for AmericaCorps/Sacramento Habitat for Humanity.

-Professor Davis is completing his PhD at the Kellogg School of Management at Northwestern University.
-He received his MBA with high honors from the University of Chicago Booth School of Business, and a BS in mathematics and a BA in chemistry and English literature from Miami University.
+Dr. Davis received his PhD from the Kellogg School of Management at Northwestern University, his MBA with high honors from the University of Chicago Booth School of Business, and a BS in mathematics and a BA in chemistry and English literature from Miami University.